bigbases/WordImportance/README.md

+## Description
-## This is the source code of "Enhancing Transformer-based Models’ Natural Language Understanding based on Word Importance Investigation".
+This is the source code used for the paper "Enhancing Transformer-based Models’ Natural Language Understanding based on Word Importance Investigation (under revision)."
-## The source code is composed of a fine-tuning model based on the WI-projected layer and a WI validation part.
+The source code is composed of a fine-tuning model based on the WI-projected layer and a WI validation part.

 For fine-tuning, these are the modification of run_glue.py, run_squad.py, and run_swag.py from transformer version 4.20.1.
 For model, these are the modification of modeling_bert.py, modeling_electra.py, and modeling_roberta.py from transformer version 4.20.1.